-For those who don’t know me, my mother died when I was 17.
+My mother died when I was 17.
 My father raised me and my sister Herica, whom was then 13.
-My father died 2 years ago.
+My father died 2 years ago. ** Post from October 2016 **

 Naldo Navajas was a painter and started his career in the 70’s.
 After a long distance relation with my mother, he decided to move to Ouro Preto – a historical city in Minas Gerais, Brazil.
 There, he started from zero, opened a gallery and lived by his art.

 My father was a spiritualist and believed we came here with a purpose.
 He believed we were all connected and we should all do good to each other.
 My father was comprehensive and kind, but also very perfectionist, inpatient and extremely hardheaded.
-My father was an inventor, a wise and visionary man.
+An inventor, a wise and visionary man.

-I remember many times that we passed by children during Christmas, and the little ones said “Santa Claus, Santa Claus!!” due to his white long hair… Once there was this conversation between two kids:
+I remember many times that we crossed some children during Christmas, and the little ones said “Santa Claus, Santa Claus!!” due to his white long hair… Once there was this conversation between two kids:

 There are many funny stories…. and sad ones.